ken-42/win-hid-atk-seeker/README.md

 # Windows HID Attack Seeker :detective:

-Windows HID Attack Seeker is a Phyton3 tool that allows you to study some digital evidence to help detect HID attacks on Windows 10.
+Windows HID Attack Seeker is a Phyton3 tool that allows you to extract information from some digital evidence to help detect HID attacks on Windows 10.

 The evidences supported are:
 - USB Devices information from SYSTEM hive;